-What is continuous integration?
+What is continuous integration for iOS?

-Benefits of continuous integration for iOS apps
+Benefits of a continuous integration tool for iOS

 What could have been a few minutes of work to debug now becomes hours.
 Sound painful?
 We think so, too.

-The CircleCI continuous integration advantage for iOS
+The advantage of CircleCI for iOS